planetarysoftware/ISIS_TC/TC-Charter.md

 ## Section 2.
 Evolution of ISIS Software Project Governance.

-Most large, complex open source communities have both a business and a technical governance model.
-ISIS’s technical leadership is the Technical Committee (“TC”).
-ISIS’s business leadership is comprised of the USGS ASC Management Team.
+Most large, complex open source projects have a community of motivated contributors and a set of supporting policies that describe how the community strives to operate (e.g. the technical governance model).

-This Technical Committee Charter reflects carefully constructed balanced roles for the TC and the ASC Management Team in the governance of the ISIS Software Package.
-The charter amendment process is the means by which the TC proposes changes to this charter using simple majority of the full TC, the proposed changes being subject to review and approval by the ASC Management Team.
-The ASC Management Team may additionally make amendments to the TC charter at any time, though the ASC Management Team will not interfere with day-to-day discussions, votes or meetings of the TC.
+Technical leadership for the ISIS project is the Technical Committee (TC).
+The ISIS project's contributor community are all of those participants making substantive contributions.

+The TC's role is to set policy, carry out those responsibilities detailed in this Charter, and potentially mediate charged or contentious concerns between contributors.
+The contributing community takes overall technical ownership of the project and are the 'doers' that get the tangible work done that users depend upon.
+The contributing community and TC work together to define, maintain, and uphold the community norms.
+The TC will codify those norms as project policies to ensure shared expectations.

 ## Section 3.
 ASC Management Team’s Role in Setting the ISIS Software Project’s Strategic Direction.